grscwf/twin-mt/nero-paths.md

 - The mirror is saved.
 It can be used for 2nd Floor Easy escape.
 - There's a special Bad Ending here that's meant to be hard to find.
   - Bad Ending: Broken
-    - You must have seen Mica and Pevin already in other playthroughs.
+    - You must have seen Mica and Pevhin already in other playthroughs.
     - Pick the neutral starting option (not naked or abused).
     - Follow the dialog branches to subby.
 Should get the "Barbs?" glitch.
     - Finish the hard escape.